Generate Business Ideas That Matter: A Building Block Approach

-At least once, and in some variations, maybe even 10 times.
-No matter whether we talk about books, social networks, apps, or youtube-cat videos.
+At least once, and in variations, even 10 times.
+No matter whether we talk about books, social networks, apps, or YouTube-cat videos.

-- Creation is easy nowadays: There are blog platforms which can be used by anyone, video cameras on every cell phone, and app builders for non-programmers.
+Creation is easy nowadays: There are blog platforms that can be used by anyone, video cameras on every cell phone, and app builders for non-programmers.
 Any average human with a small amount of drive can build something valuable in a relatively short time period.

-- Human existence is limited: We all live similar lives, and consequently, we face the same problems.
-That is especially the case in today’s globalized world, where differences between countries and cultures disappear steadily.
-One look at the current iTunes app store says enough: 13 of the Top 20 apps are centered around social media, images, and games (stand: 21.07.2018)
+Human existence is limited: We all live similar lives, and consequently, face the same problems.
+This is especially the case in today’s globalized world, where differences between countries and cultures disappear steadily.
+One look at the current iTunes app store says enough.
+13 of the Top 20 apps are centered around social media, images, and games.

-Okay, so let’s assume your business idea already exists.
+So far, so good.
+Now let’s assume your business idea already exists.
 What’s the solution?

-Sure, you still could go for it and compete with current providers.
-You could build a better solution.
-You could build an easier product, create a superior design or focus on a broader niche.
 There are enough examples where this approach has worked perfectly.
-After all, there have been social networks before Facebook, and Amazon hasn’t been the first online bookstore.
+After all, there have been social networks before Facebook, and Amazon hasn’t been the first bookstore on the internet.

-Don’t get it wrong, creating new stuff can work.
+Don’t get it wrong, competing with existing products and services can work.
 As long as you are passionate about it, you can win.

 I call it the building block method.
-Business ideas, which are based on the building block method, will be called building block ideas.
+Business ideas, which are based on this method will be called building block ideas.
 You will find out in a minute why I choose these names.

 This method is based on one important premise:

 There are already enough product & services in the market

 There is more than enough stuff out there to be productive, smart, fit, beautiful, and organized.
-No, matter whether we talk about books, information products, services, software, or tips & tricks.
+No matter whether we talk about books, information products, services, software, or podcasts.

 But this sheer amount of products and services leads to a totally new generation of problems:

-- How do I find the right product according to my needs?
+- How do I find the right notebook according to my needs?

 - Can I trust this information source?